corelight/json-streaming-logs/README.md

 JSON Streaming Logs
 -------------------

-This packages makes Bro write out logs in such a way that it makes life easier for external log shippers such as `filebeats`, `logstash`, and `splunk_forwarder`.
+This packages makes Zeek write out logs in such a way that it makes life easier for external log shippers such as `filebeats`, `logstash`, and `splunk_forwarder`.

 The data is structed as JSON with "extension" fields to indicate the time the